Teamwork-CyberDesign/Angular2---SPA-Application/README.md

 ## Application private part

-Only LeadUser can add tasks.
+Only User with Role: headMaster can create new classes.
 Only Users with Role: teacher can add or edit data in current class.

 ## Backend server